We want to build on the great work that is already going on in the Cally and to make an even bigger difference to the

 What is planned?

-- A new look Bingfield Park: we have been working with Islington Play Association, Awesome and the Copenhagen Youth Project, to make the park its surroundings work better for local people, alongside major improvements to Barnard Park.
-We are now consulting with residents on our initial proposals until 26 April 2021.
+- A new-look Park: We have been working with Islington Play Association, Awesome and the Copenhagen Youth Project to make the park and its surroundings work better for local people, alongside major improvements to Barnard Park.
+We have recently finished consulting with residents on our initial proposals

-- Improved Jean Stokes Community Centre we want to make the space more accessible and redesign it with local people.
-We have completed our consultation on improving the Jean Stokes Community Centre and the plans are currently going through the planning process.
+- Improved Jean Stokes Community Centre: We are redesigning the centre with local people, bringing disused spaces back into use and making it more accessible.
+We have completed consultation on improving the Jean Stokes Community Centre and the plans are currently going through the planning process.

-- Improved West library and employment hub: to make the building more accessible and create a new space dedicated to help young people into work.
-We have completed our consultation on the employment hub and and plans are currently going through the planning process.
+- Help for young people to get into work: We are improving West Library to make the building more accessible and create a new space dedicated to helping young people into work.
+We have completed consultation on the employment hub and plans are currently going through the planning process.
+The council’s newly-established youth employability and skills team are providing targeted support to young people at risk of long-term unemployment.